-Allegheny RiverStone Center for the Art’s mission statement to provide “Glorious music and art in the beautiful Allegheny river valley” is epitomized in the upcoming collaborative exhibit and “Poetry and Jazz” performance at the Red Brick Gallery on Sunday, June 3 from 2 to 4 PM.
-The first “Music ‘N Art” concert presented by ARCA in the second-floor gallery space will serve as the opening event/reception for the exhibit “Bindings, Poetry, Paintings and Woodworking”.
+Allegheny RiverStone Center for the Art’s mission statement to provide “Glorious music and art in the beautiful Allegheny river valley” was epitomized in the collaborative exhibit and “Poetry and Jazz” performance at the Red Brick Gallery on Sunday, June 3 from 2 to 4 PM.
+The first “Music ‘N Art” concert presented by ARCA in the second-floor gallery space served as the opening event/reception for the exhibit “Bindings, Poetry, Paintings and Woodworking”.

-The exhibit features both illustrations by painter James Stewart of poetry by Philip Terman in the hand sewn book The Four Seasons, by bookbinder Susan Frakes, as well as three-dimensional natural wood vases and furniture by word-worker, Mark DeWalt.
+The exhibit featured both illustrations by painter James Stewart of poetry by Philip Terman in the hand sewn book The Four Seasons, by bookbinder Susan Frakes, as well as three-dimensional natural wood vases and furniture by word-worker, Mark DeWalt.
 Their collaborative creativity represents the inspiring, rural world of the greater Allegheny River valley.
-The exhibit runs from Friday June 1 to Sunday July 8.
+The exhibit ran from Friday June 1 to Sunday July 8.

 ABOUT THE ARTISTS